tomyreyes/Movie-Review-API-EJS/README.md

 To generate the different user pages, there will be code within this template that provides the page with the requested content.
 This code will be linked to server-side code that handle the requests and handle the information of the users such as their usernames, passwords and pictures.

-In this assignment the template engine I used was Embedded Javascript (EJS).
+In this assignment the template engine I used was Embedded JavaScript (EJS).
 An interesting thing that I utilized within EJS is partials.
-Partials enable users to create re-usable HTML web page structures.
+Partials enable users to create re-usable web page structures.
+These structures can contain JavaScript within them.
 For example, in my movie website I use the exact same navigation bar for all pages.
 With EJS partials, I am able to create a file that contains a navigation bar that can be included on all my pages.
 Since this is just in one file, every change I make to this navbar will be implemented on every web page that includes it.

 To obtain the content for my application I used [The Movie Database's](https://www.themoviedb.org/?language=en) API, node and Express.